chenglou/pure-css-shaders-art/README.md

   It's a grid of `<p />` with `background-color` calculated using CSS `calc()`, `:hover`, keyframes and custom properties.
 Just your typical CSS + math.

-  The live editor is a `style` tag with `display: block` and `contenteditable="true"` 😝.
+  The live editor is a `style` tag made visible with `display: block` that's `contenteditable` 😝.
 It uses a special font that recognizes language grammars and replace characters with their colored counterpart (!).
 Since this is done in the font file, still no JS required.
 More info [here](https://blog.glyphdrawing.club/font-with-built-in-syntax-highlighting/).

   To embed this into GitHub Markdown, which not only disable JS, but also `<style />`, `<svg />` and anything interactive, I shoved:
   - Style inside an HTML page